ts4475/Covid_Analysis/README.md

 * The statewisedata that has state wise data of positive and recovered cases.

 **DECLARATION :**
- This project can be run on Xampp Server, don't worry if you don't have...click the link below to install Xampp server https://www.apachefriends.org/download.html
+ This Project can be run on Xampp Server, don't worry if you don't have...click the link below to install Xampp server https://www.apachefriends.org/download.html

  **For the installation demo you can refer : https://youtu.be/5g0ZurU47jY**